kachurovskiy/nanoels/README.md

 - Questions: please file a GitHub Issue
 - Successful/failed builds: please file a GitHub Issue with explanations and photos
 - Code changes: please only make the necessary minimal edits
+  - Run in the `TEST` mode, add new tests if needed
   - Split unrelated changes into separate PRs
 - PCB changes: incompatible changes (move button / display / Arduino / change PCB size / change used pin purpose) will require making `h2` folder with another hardware version of the project, please file an Issue first to confirm.
 Backward-compatible PCB changes are cool.
 - 3D models: in most cases, don't edit the model, add a new file.
 Also include the PNG preview and a dimension drawing if possible.